sdisalvo-crd/your-own-wallet/README.md

 ],
 ```

-6. Inside the `src/lib` folder, create a new folder called `emurgo` and inside that create a file called `loader.ts` with the following content:
+4. We now take a look at the `src/lib` folder.
+Inside of that we should create a new folder called `emurgo` and inside of that we create a file called `loader.ts` with the following content:

 ```
 type Lib = typeof import('@emurgo/cardano-serialization-lib-browser');